Equation#

 and.m

-attributes) are used as arguments.
-The expression is evaluated once when the model is being set up and most mathematical functions are allowed.Endogenous arguments: The arguments are variables and therefore unknown at the time of model setup.
+attributes) are also allowed, but can be confusing to the reader of the model algebra.
+The expression is evaluated once when the model is being set up.Endogenous arguments: The arguments are variables and therefore unknown at the time of model setup.
 The function will be evaluated many times at intermediate points while the model is being solved.
 Note that the occurrence of any function with endogenous arguments implies that the model is not linear.

 There are two types of functions allowing endogenous arguments: smooth functions